SNMP configuration examples

 ESX/ESXi 5.x/6.x

-Log on to your ESX server by means of ssh.
-You may have to enable the ssh service in the GUI first.
-From the CLI, execute the following commands:
+Log on to your ESX server with ssh.
+First enable the ssh service in the web interface, if it is not enabled.
+Then run these commands:

 esxcli system snmp set --authentication SHA1